Rio de Janeiro Metro: Rolling stock

 Inside each coach, seat arrangement is both parallel and perpendicular to the windows.
 When the left side has parallel seats, the right side has perpendicular seats, and vice versa.
 Each vertical seat has a handle for easier standing.
 There are vertical stanchions from ceiling to floor for standing passengers, one set in front of the horizontal seats, another set at the middle of the coach.
-Both A and B type trains are air-conditioned.